PSF : Introduction to R Package for Pattern Sequence Based Forecasting Algorithm

-Where, parameter \texttt{data} is an univariate time series in any format, e.g. time series, vector, matrix, list or data frame.
-Also, \texttt{data} must be strictly provided in numeric format.
-The \texttt{n.ahead} parameter is the number of future values to be predicted with \texttt{psf()} function, that is, the horizon of prediction.
-The parameter \texttt{k} is the number of clusters, whereas parameter \texttt{w} is the window size.
-Finally, the \texttt{cycle} parameter is the number of values that confirms a cycle in the time series.
-Usual values for the \texttt{cycle} parameter can be 24 hours per day, 12 months per year or so on and it is used only when input data is not in the time series format.
+Within the indicated syntax, the parameter \code{data} is an univariate time series in any format, e.g. time series, vector, matrix, list or data frame.
+Also, \code{data} must be strictly provided in numeric format.
+The parameter \code{k} is the number of clusters, whereas parameter \code{w} is the window size.
+Finally, the \code{cycle} parameter is the number of values that confirms a cycle in the time series.
+Usual values for the \code{cycle} parameter can be 24 hours per day, 12 months per year or so on and it is used only when input data is not in the time series format.
 If input data is given in time series format, the cycle is automatically determined by its internal frequency attribute.

-If the user provides a single value for either \texttt{k} or \texttt{w}, then this value is used in the PSF algorithm and the search for its optimum is skipped.
-Furthermore, if the user provides a vector of values for either parameter \texttt{k} or \texttt{w}, then the search for optimum is limited to these values.
+If the user provides a single value for either \code{k} or \code{w}, then this value is used in the PSF algorithm and the search for their optimum is skipped.
+Furthermore, if the user provides a vector of values for either parameter \code{k} or \code{w}, then the search for optimum is limited to these values.